Francois-Coleongco/KeepItRolling/readme.md

 - Splits video/audio into segments where speech is detected.
 - Checks coherence of speech segments using a local LLM (Ollama).
 - Tags / labels each segment with short descriptions.
-- Uses OpenAI Whisper (locally) and Silero-models for speech detection.
+- Uses OpenAI Whisper for speech extraction, Silero-models for repunctuation before feeding into coherence check.
 - Designed to be exposed as an API with **FastAPI** (in progress).

 ---

 ## Current Status

-✅ Core model logic (speech detection, coherence checks, tagging)
-🚧 FastAPI service layer (endpoints, request/response handling)
+✅ Core model logic (speech detection, coherence checks, tagging) 🚧 FastAPI service layer (endpoints, request/response handling)

 You can already run the logic modules directly, but the REST API is still being integrated.